-"So, you describe a number of functions that are uncomputable.
-What's new about that?
-Uncomputable functions have been known since the time of Turing."
+Misconception 1: So, you describe a number of functions that are uncomputable.
+What is new about that?
+Uncomputable functions have been known since the time of Turing.

 Response: This is incorrect.
-The functions that I describe are eminently computable.
-In my papers listed in the bibliography, every function $F^n$ of n variables can be easily evaluated by a computer capable of at least n elementary operations per time unit (an n-processor parallel computer [13], for example).
-However, a computer capable of only n - 1 or fewer elementary operations per time unit cannot compute $F^n$ .
+The functions described in Section 3 are eminently computable.
+In the papers listed in the bibliography (see, for example, [4] - [18], [27], [42] - [47]), every function F^n of n variables can be easily evaluated by a computer capable of at least n elementary operations per time unit (an n-processor parallel computer [13], for example).
+However, a computer capable of only n - 1 or fewer elementary operations per time unit cannot compute F^n .
 Nonuniversality in computation immediately follows by simple induction.